Your Gift Makes a Difference

 President's Associates ($25,000 or more)

 In addition to the above, you will be invited to participate in the President’s Associates Dinner, held each year in conjunction with the Harvard-Yale football game.
-This cherished tradition includes keynote remarks by Harvard President Lawrence S. Bacow and FAS Dean Gay.
+This cherished tradition includes keynote remarks by the Harvard president.

 Associates levels are adjusted down one level for recent graduates, who qualify with an initial gift of $250 (pre-5th Reunion) or $500 (pre-10th Reunion).
 Current students qualify with a gift of $100 or more.